Maltahöhe

 are years when it rains so much that people are isolated for days, and when

-Lilies down at Maltahohe?"
+down at Maltahohe?"
 I'm asked.
 OK.
 Here goes.
-About 35km north of the
+About 35km north of the town,

-is a farm, and on this farm there is a large shallow pan that covers an area
+there is a farm, and on this farm there is a large shallow pan that covers

-of about 800 hectares.
-(For those who use imperial measuring units, that
+an area of about 800 hectares.
+(For those who use imperial measuring units,

-equals the size of about 800 football fields.
-When it rains heavily on the
+that equals the size of about 800 football fields.
+When it rains heavily on

-farm, the pan, or vlei, as it's called down here, floods to a depth of about
+the farm, the pan, or vlei, as it's called down here, floods to a depth of

-40cm.
-Within a few short days the Lilies, that could have laid dormant for
+about 40cm.
+Within a few short days the Lilies, that could have laid dormant

-many years push their way quickly through the shallow water and bloom.
-It's
+for many years push their way quickly through the shallow water and bloom.

-a wondrous site that has to be seen quickly, because within a week, they
+It's a wondrous site that has to be seen quickly, because within a week,

-have all withered away, or been munched by the millions of elephant nosed
+they have all withered away, or been munched by a multitude of elephant

 investigate, for as beetles go, they're quite a handsome site.